Violation Of Boundaries ~ Texas Board of Nursing (BON)

 If you have questions about violation of boundaries, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.

-Please note that in addition to helping nurses in Texas with licensing issues related to violation of boundaries, Kevin Keaney P.C. also helps with: expired nursing licenses, sexual misconduct, continuing ed violations, substance abuse, criminal arrests, lying and falsification of documents, and dishonesty, fraud and deceit.
+Please make note that in addition to helping nurses in Texas with licensing issues related to violation of boundaries, Kevin Keaney P.C. also helps with: expired nursing licenses, sexual misconduct, continuing ed violations, substance abuse, criminal arrests, lying and falsification of documents, and dishonesty, fraud and deceit.